LokeshKSharma87/FxApiBddTests/README.md

 # FxApiBddTest

-The BDD tests are created in Cucumber+REST Assured framework with some Lambda expression.
+The BDD tests are created in Cucumber+REST Assured framework with some Lambda expressions.

 In order to test the latest FX rates API response, "ApiToGetLatestData.feature" file is used.